npetras/ciphers/README.md

-# ciphers-java
+# ciphers-c
-A program that will encipher plaintext into ciphertext, using ciphers (current plan to include caesar and vigenere cipher options)
+Caesar and Vigenere ciphers in C.
+Has been moved to Java.
+See: https://github.com/npetras/ciphers-java